ChengzijunAixiaoli/PPMM/README.md

 Python3 implementation of the paper [Large-scale optimal transport map estimation using projection pursuit] (NeurIPS 2019)

 Projection Pursuit Monge map (PPMM) is one of the projection-based empirical optimal transport map (OTM) estimation methods, which also includes Radon transformation method and Sliced method.
-Different from these methods, PPMM uses sufficient dimension reduction techniques to estimate the most “informative” projection direction in each iteration, resulting in a fast convergence rate a practice.
+Different from these methods, PPMM uses sufficient dimension reduction techniques to estimate the most “informative” projection direction in each iteration, resulting in a fast convergence rate in practice.

 Feel free to ask if any question.